Front duct motor cooling design Project

 Design

-The major challenges encountered in this project was to fit the design inside the suspension system which was not subject to any changes from the 2024 car with respecting the specifications.
-The design needed to be minimalistic to ensure low weight and efficiency.
+The major challenges encountered in this project was the available space to place the cooling duct.
+As the suspension system was not subject to any changes from the previous car iteration, the design needed to be minimalistic to ensure low weight and efficiency.
 Therefore, to increase the heat exchange efficiency, a heat sink was added to the design to increase cooling area exposure.
-The heat sink is made out of aluminium and printed in 3D thanks to our sponsor.
+The heat sink is made out of aluminium and printed in 3D thanks to collaboration with a partner company.

 Communication/Organisation